ApiLogicServer/app_fiddle/readme.md

 &nbsp;

-> Key Takeway: you will achieve this level of schema-driven automation for your own databases on initial creation.
+> Key Takeway: you will achieve this level automation for your projects: provide a database, get an instant API and Admin App.
+Then, customize in your IDE.

 &nbsp;